percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-856](https://perconadev.atlassian.net/browse/EVEREST-856) - When editing a database with multiple backup schedules, an error was thrown.
 The issue has been reolved now.

-- [EVEREST-862](https://perconadev.atlassian.net/browse/EVEREST-862) Column hide/unhide option not working as expected on different UI pages
+- [EVEREST-862](https://perconadev.atlassian.net/browse/EVEREST-862) - Column hide/unhide option not working as expected on different UI pages

-- [EVEREST-883](https://perconadev.atlassian.net/browse/EVEREST-883) \[UI\] PITR for postgresql cannot be toggled to enabled/disabled as a limitation
+- [EVEREST-883](https://perconadev.atlassian.net/browse/EVEREST-883) - PITR for PostgresSQL cannot be toggled to enabled/turned off as a limitation.
+We have added a message to inform the users about this.

 - [EVEREST-885](https://perconadev.atlassian.net/browse/EVEREST-885) Quick install script doesn't work on linux arm